IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 * Click the checkbox next to the Watson Machine Learning service instance that was created for you when you signed up for Cloud Pak for Data as a Service.
 Click `Associate service`.

+> **Note:** If you have multiple WatsonMachineLearning services, make sure you select the one that is in the same regios as is your Cloud Pak for Data as a service.

+> **Note:** Also make sure that the Name of the instance matches the name of the WatsonMachineLearning that you added in the earlier steps

 ![Choose WML instance](../.gitbook/assets/images/prework/choose-wml-instance.png)

 * You will  see a notification that the WatsonMachineLearning service was successfully associated with your project.
 Click on the `X` in the right top corner to close the pop up modal and go back to your project.